robbuh/plone5-skeleton/README.md

 ## Getting started on a new project

-1. Clone this repo
+- Clone this repo `git clone https://github.com/robbuh/plone5-skeleton-ws .`
-2. Clone https://github.com/robbuh/plone5-skeleton-ws under folder "frontend"
-3. Adjust image and package names in all files.

 You can now run `make help` to see the recipes that you have available.